antonindanalet/microcensus-geodata-cleaning/README.md

-# Geodata cleaning of the Swiss Mobility and Transport Microcensus (MTMC)
+# Geodata cleaning of the Swiss Mobility and Transport Microcensus
 R code used to clean the geodata of the Swiss Mobility and Transport Microcensus (MTMC)